ing9990/blog-translations/README.en.md

 # 📚 Tech Blog Translation Project

-This repository is a space for sharing **Korean translations** of various technical blog posts.
+This repository is a space for sharing **Korean and English translations** of various technical blog posts.
 The topics include programming, infrastructure, machine learning, frontend, blockchain, and more.

 Anyone can freely contribute translations, and new contributions are always welcome! 🙌